-The show was originally planned to be about a divorced woman, but because divorce was still a hot subject in 1970, they settled for a broken engagement instead.
-Also, the network was afraid people would think that Mary had divorced Rob Petrie, her character's husband on The Dick Van Dyke Show (1961), losing the audience's sympathy.
+The show was originally about a divorced woman.
+Divorce was still a hot subject in 1970, so it changed to a broken engagement.
+The network was afraid people would think that Mary Tyler Moore had divorced Rob Petrie, her character's husband on The Dick Van Dyke Show (1961).

 When the famous opening credit sequence was reworked for Season 3-4, the Mary crew was being followed by a news team for the talk show program "Moore on Sunday".
 Both the news crew and the police officer escorting the Mary team were pressed into service for one of the clips (when the Mary Richards character has to duck to avoid being caught on film as the "news" cameraman swings his camera around in the direction the officer points).

-The two joggers who pass Mary in the park during the opening credit sequence are producers James L. Brooks and Allan Burns.
-Also in the credit sequence, the gray-haired man Mary has lunch with and is later seen walking with in the evening is Mary Tyler Moore's then-husband Grant Tinker, the president/co-founder of MTM.
-The woman seen scowling back at Mary as she tosses her hat is local resident Hazel Frederick.
+In the opening credits, the two joggers who pass Mary in the park are producers James L. Brooks and Allan Burns.
+The gray-haired man Mary has lunch with and is later takes an evening walk with is Mary Tyler Moore's then-husband Grant Tinker, president and co-founder of MTM.
+The woman who scowls at Mary as she tosses her hat is local resident Hazel Frederick.

-Moore wore a wig for the first season of the show, to make her appear less like Laura Petrie (her character on The Dick Van Dyke Show (1961).)
-When it was discarded, the change in her hairstyle (including her much lighter hair color) was never commented on in the show itself.
+Moore wore a wig for the first season of the show, to make her look less like Laura Petrie, her character on The Dick Van Dyke Show (1961).
+When the wig was discarded, the change in her hairstyle, including her much lighter hair color, was never commented on in the show itself.